RuthyYao/RuthyYao.github.io/_posts/2024-06-15-Streaming-Services-Acquisition-and-Conversion-Analysis.md

 | 19          | 0       | 2020-06-22 | trial         | 0.00   |
 | 19          | 2       | 2020-06-29 | pro monthly   | 19.90  |

 * Customer 1 - signed up to 7-day free trial on 01/08/2020.
-After that time, he/she didn't cancel the subsciption, so the system automatically upgraded it to basic monthly plan on 08/08/2020.
+After that time, he/she didn't cancel the subscription, so the system automatically upgraded it to basic monthly plan on 08/08/2020.

 * Customer 2 - signed up to 7-day free trial on 20/09/2020.
 After that time, he/she upgraded to pro annual plan on 27/09/2020.

 * Customer 11 -  signed up to 7-day free trial on 19/11/2020.
 After that time, he/she cancelled the subsciption on 26/11/2020.

 * Customer 13 - signed up to 7-day free trial on 15/12/2020.
-After that time, he/she didn't cancelled the subsciption, so the system automatically upgraded it to basic monthly plan on 22/12/2020.
+After that time, he/she didn't cancelled the subscription, so the system automatically upgraded it to basic monthly plan on 22/12/2020.
 He/she continued using that plan for 2 months.
 On 29/03/2020 (still in the 3rd month using basic monthly plan), he/she upgraded to pro monthly plan.

 * Customer 15 - signed up to 7-day free trial on 17/03/2020.
-After that time, he/she didn't cancel the subsciption, so the system automatically upgraded it basic monthly plan on 24/03/2020.
+After that time, he/she didn't cancel the subscription, so the system automatically upgraded it basic monthly plan on 24/03/2020.
 He/she then cancelled that plan after 5 days (29/03/2020).
 He/she was able to use the basic monthly plan until 24/04/2020.

 * Customer 16 - signed up to 7-day free trial on 31/05/2020.
-After that time, he/she didn't cancel the subsciption, so the system automatically upgraded it to basic monthly plan on 07/06/2020.
+After that time, he/she didn't cancel the subscription, so the system automatically upgraded it to basic monthly plan on 07/06/2020.
 He/she continued using that plan for 4 months.
 On 21/10/2020 (still in the 4th month using basic monthly plan), he/she upgraded to pro annual plan.

 * Customer 18 - signed up to 7-day free trial on 06/07/2020.
 After the trial time, he/she upgraded the subscription to pro monthly plan on 13/07/2020.